agoralabs-sh/kibisis-api/README.md

 ### 1.1.
 Project structure

-The project structure is based on the [DigitalOcean functions][https://docs.digitalocean.com/products/functions/how-to/structure-projects/] project structure.
+The project structure is based on the DigitalOcean [functions](https://docs.digitalocean.com/products/functions/how-to/structure-projects) project structure.
 However, the core directories `lib` and `packages` have specific functionality:

 * `packages` - This is where each function resides.
-Each package/function relates to the API path.
-For example, `achievements/quest` will correspond to an API path `https://<endpoint>/achievements/quests`
+Each package/function relates to a versioned API path.
+For example, `v1/quests` will correspond to an API path `https://<endpoint>/v1/quests`
-* `lib` - This contains is independent modules that are referenced from the packages.
+* `lib` - This contains independent modules that are referenced from the packages.

 > ⚠️ **NOTE:** Each path must parse the request header and handle the method, i.e. GET, POST, DELETE e.t.c.